doctrine/common-documentation/en/reference/caching.rst

 The Doctrine Common caching library was born from a need in the `Doctrine2 ORM <http://www.doctrine-project.org/projects/orm>`_ to allow caching of result sets.
-The library is independent and can be used in your own libraries to caching.
+The library is independent and can be used in your own libraries and applications to implement caching.

 Introduction
 ------------